Tanvibamrotwar/Car-Dheko---Used-Car-Price-Prediction-Project/README.md

 ## Procedures:

 ### 1) Data cleaning, Model Training, and Evaluation:
-Data Cleaning: The dataset undergoes rigorous cleaning to handle missing values, encode categorical features, and scale numerical features appropriately. after that feature selection is done my using Random ForestModel
+Data Cleaning: The dataset undergoes rigorous cleaning to handle missing values, encode categorical features, and scale numerical features appropriately. after that feature selection is done by using Random ForestModel
 Model Selection: Several models were trained and evaluated, including Linear Regression, Decision Trees, Random Forest, and Gradient Boosting.
 Hyperparameter tuning was performed to optimize model performance.
 Evaluation Metrics: The models were evaluated based on Mean Squared Error (MSE), Mean Absolute Error (MAE), and R-squared (R²) values.
 These metrics helped in comparing model performance and selecting the best model for deployment.